How to select good Stocks for long-term investment?

 Nowadays, people understand the value of investing and want to invest their money in the stock market for the long term.
 But some of them are confused and put themselves into trouble by selecting the wrong companies.
 It mostly happens when the investors are not aware of the Fundamental Analysis and economic indicators properly.
-To invest for the long-term, you have to understand the significance of indicators as well as you have to prepare yourself for the long-term goals by being focused, disciplined, and updated.
+To select good stocks for long-term, you have to understand the significance of indicators as well as you have to prepare yourself for the long-term goals by being focused, disciplined, and updated.

 As uncertain as the stock market is, long-term investors must identify a few aspects of the securities they shortlist for buying to increase their chances of succeeding in the longer run.
 According to one of the most successful investors, it is important to focus on the “Quality of Stocks” rather than the “Quantity of Stocks”.
 Yes, you guessed it right - these are the words of the great WARREN BUFFET!